 What’s crucial is this: within a standard time period, what does the MSSP give you?
 Some places don’t define clear work processes – they take control at a basic level, without gaining an in-depth knowledge of a customer’s business and security needs.

-The right MSSP will start with an in-depth assessment on-site, taking the time to understand the company from A to Z. That starts by probing your business processes and ends by learning about IT and your security ecosystem.
-It’s based on this kind of an assessment that an effective security operation can be put into place.
+The right MSSP will start with an in-depth assessment on-site, taking the time to understand the company from A to Z. That starts by probing your business processes, identifying your unique cyber security threats and ends by learning about IT and your security ecosystem.
+It’s based on this kind of a cyber security risk assessment that an effective cyber security strategy can be put into place.

 In addition, when it comes to security, speed is always an issue.
 And that’s where automation comes in.
 Advanced MSSPs are continually looking for ways to further integrate automation & orchestration to provide a faster, more effective engagement process.